 By the fourth and final day our group of four had well-worn in-jokes and the sort of shared affection that can only come from this kind of experience.
 Aside from a few falls (mostly me) and one near-death experience (not me) the journey had been an endless slew of fun, affording us sweeping views of the terraced mountain landscapes, the unforgettable colours of a reflected Vietnamese sunset shimmering in rice paddies, and a shared kinship that was as warm as the baking sun we rode under (mostly – the rain can get pretty intense up in the mountains).
 After our return and a much-needed night at the hostel (with a bed this time) we boarded a coach back to Hanoi.
 When we all met up for a drink later that evening in the bustling capital, it was like seeing old friends after years apart.

 The fact that solo travel affords an enormous amount of freedom for those bold enough to take the plunge is not exactly a big secret, yet tons of travellers remain fearful of doing so.
 Issues with safety and loneliness are often the biggest concerns, and really it does come down to how comfortable you are.
 As a tall brown man, I’m simply less likely to get hassled in destinations in the global south than most, whereas a small white woman is going to draw a lot more attention.
 With that said, there are plenty of people who fit the latter description, travel alone, and have the time of their lives – like the two women in my Ha Giang quartet.
-In fact, I’d argue the main benefit of solo travel is the sheer diversity of people you meet – including those you wouldn’t expect to be thriving while solo.
+In fact, I’d argue the main benefit of traveling solo is the sheer diversity of people you meet – including those you wouldn’t expect to be thriving while solo.
 You need to be more open, which leads you to unexpected yet delightful places, as well as leaving you with indelible memories that no Instagram post can adequately capture.
 Frankly, if I hadn’t been travelling alone, I may have never run into the people who expounded the virtues of Vietnam to me, and I’d have never had this experience.
+As such, visiting Vietnam was not only a culturally enriching experience, but one of self-discovery.

 While I would never suggest the only way to enjoy trips like these is through solo travel, there’s no doubt my experience was enhanced by being alone.
 My nerves about trying something new with complete strangers remained for a lot of the first day, but like everything in the travelling lifestyle, wholeheartedly throwing myself into my situation was key to my enjoyment.
 Sure, wanting to share incredible experiences with people you know and love is part of being human, but so is making connections with kindred spirits.
 And, when it comes down to it, friendships will last longer in the memory than any scenic view ever will, so it’s just as important to search for those connections as it is to go looking for astounding natural highlights – even if they’re as unforgettable as you get in Ha Giang.